 To avoid tweaking, or to lessen the effects, they make take other drugs.
 Downers, like Xanax, are a drug of choice because they believe it may offset or cancel out the manic effects of methamphetamine.
 But, this is off-base.
 There may be unintended psychological side effects from mixing an upper (methamphetamine) with a downer (Xanax).

 If a person takes both drugs around the same time, they may experience uneven effects that can mess with the mind.
 One moment, they feel energized and awake.
 The next moment, they feel calm and sedated.
-This can worsen uneasiness and anxiety and may lead to even further drug abuse.
+This can worsen uneasiness and anxiety and may lead to even further drug use.

-Treatment For Meth And Xanax Abuse
+Treatment For Meth And Xanax Use

-Behavioral therapy is the most common form of addiction treatment and can help change a person’s thinking and attitudes towards drugs.
+Behavioral therapy is the most common form of meth addiction treatment and can help change a person’s thinking and attitudes towards drugs.
 The most effective behavioral therapies for treating meth addiction include cognitive-behavioral therapy and motivational incentives.
 Xanax addiction is also treated with behavioral therapy, but may also incorporate a process called tapering, which gradually decreases the dosage of a drug to lessen dependence.

 In some cases, meth users are given benzodiazepines to reduce manic or paranoid behavior.
 This should only be done in a hospital setting so physicians and nurses can monitor dosage and progress.
 Doing this without proper supervision is dangerous and can result in dependence, addiction, and possible overdose and death.